eastrand/Info310-semester-assignment/README.md

    Use the downloader to save the files locally.

 3. Chunk Documents
-   Organize the PDFs and any text files, then run the chunking script to generate processed chunks.
+   Organize the PDFs and any text files in the chose directory, then run the chunking script to generate processed chunks.

 4. Ingest Data
    Run the ingestion script to add documents/chunks to Neo4j.